 The "World Stage" overlooked the downtown Miami skyline from Virginia Key.
 Photo credit: Hunter Crenian

-The water station lines were backed up on the hot Saturday afternoon since festival-goers were not allowed to bring their own bottles of water into the venue.
+The water station lines were backed up on the hot Saturday afternoon as festival-goers were not allowed to bring their own bottles of water into the festival.
 Photo credit: Hunter Crenian

-The Ultra store allowed festival-goers to purchase various merchandise.
+The Ultra store where festival-goers were able to purchase various merchandise.
 Photo credit: Hunter Crenian

-Attendees browse the many options of shirts, hats and accessories offered at the Ultra shop.
+Attendees purchase the many options of shirts, hats, and accessories offered at the Ultra shop.
 Photo credit: Hunter Crenian

 Fire erupts from the Ultra main stage Saturday afternoon.
 Photo credit: Hunter Crenian

-Festival-goers dance to the music being played at the main stage.
+Festival-goers dance as the to the music being played at the main stage.
 Photo credit: Hunter Crenian

-University of Miami junior Dana Musso smiles as the fire from the main stage ignites behind her.
-Musso worked for the festival as part of “Mission Control,” which made sure festival-goers were safe and directed traffic to the different stages.
+University of Miami junior student Dana Musso smiles as the fire from the main stage ignites behind her.
+Musso worked for the festival as part of "Mission Control" who made sure festival-goers were safe and directed traffic to the different stages.
 Photo credit: Hunter Crenian

 A few of the attendees take a break from dancing as they sit in front of the "Ultra Worldwide" stage.
 Photo credit: Hunter Crenian

-Two attendees dance as the Sun sets on day two of the festival.
+Two attendees dance as the Sun sets on Day 2 of the festival.
 Photo credit: Hunter Crenian

-Hundreds of festival-goers sit in the picnic area as they eat and take a break from the music.
+Hundreds of festival-goers sit in the eating area as they take a break from the music.
 Photo credit: Hunter Crenian